Originally posted 2013-04-12 19:30:34.

 While the problem of camera movement can often be taken care of by using a support for the camera, like a mono-pod or tripod, this is not always practical and in any case does not help with subject movement.
 So you should work on holding the camera as still as you can.

-On a side point here, though small digital compacts are wonderful and useful, it is practically impossible to hold them still, since to use them you have to hold them at arm’s length to see the monitor screen.
-Cameras like this which have an integral viewfinder are much better, though unfortunately usually also bigger.
+On a side point here, though small digital compacts and, these days, phones, are wonderful and useful, it is practically impossible to hold them still, since you have to hold them at arm’s length to see the monitor screen.
+Try to use whatever ad-hoc support you can find.

 To freeze subject movement, then , using 35mm or equivalent digital as our base, slow movement like boats need 1/125 or faster, crowds and children 1/250, slower sports like golf 1/500, field sports 1/1000.
 A similar scale is true in nature photography, dance, theatre and so on.
 The faster the subject is moving, the faster the shutter speed will have to be to stop it, and the longer the lens, the faster the shutter speed too.
 The more the subject fills the frame, the faster the shutter needs to be; a general view of a football match where the players are small in the image might be fine at 1/125, but using a long lens so they fill the frame may need 1/1000 or even more.
 This is because the effect of motion blur is dependent on angular movement.
 Some technical subjects may need even higher shutter speeds.
 Always be aware that longer focal length lenses demand faster shutter speeds.